Marshal-Alone/Farm-Connnect/DOCS/SYNOPSIS.md

 **Coggins et al. (2022)** examine how smallholder farmers in Bihar, India use digital extension tools, identifying key barriers and success factors.

-**Relevance to Farm Connect:** The Government Schemes Portal module addresses these findings by providing simplified access to scheme information with eligibility checks.
+**Relevance to Farm Connect:** The Government Schemes Portal module addresses these findings by providing simplified access to scheme information with search and filtering functionality.

 **Page 3**